HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough.md

 file) contains the fact that person A is married to person B and person C is married to person D, then it is unlikely that person A is married to person C.

-These supervision rules expose a typical property of distant supervision: it is not perfect, in the sense that we may mislabel some relation candidates.
+These supervision rules expose a typical property of distant supervision rules: they may be not perfect, in the sense that we may mislabel some relation candidates.
 This is not an issue: as long as a sufficient majority of the supervised candidates are correctly supervised, the system will be able to extract the information even if the signal given by the distant supervision is, in some sense, "noisy".
 This is a desirable property, as it allows to use distant supervision rules that are at least reasonable even if they are not perfect.

 We now create a script `udf/ext_has_spouse.py` to generate and label the relation candidates: